camunda-consulting/camunda-util-demo-support/README.md

 Helper to Setup Environment for Demo Use Cases
 =========================

-Ass this dependency to your project (available via Maven Central to avoid problems with building demos/showcases):
+As this dependency to your project (available via Maven Central to avoid problems with building demos/showcases):

 ```
     <dependency>